-This class comprises works whose essence is the selection and/or arrangement of expressions of other works.
+This class comprises works whose essence is the selection and/or arrangement of expressions of one or more other works.
 This does not make the contents of the aggregated expressions part of this work, but only part of the resulting expression.
 F17 Aggregation Work may include additional original parts.